-Pursuant to the Advisory Agreement, the Adviser, together with the Sub-Adviser. determines which securities are to be purchased and sold by the Fund and which broker-dealers are eligible to execute the Fund's portfolio transactions.
-Purchases and sales of securities in the OTC market will generally be executed directly with a "market-maker" unless, in the opinion of the Adviser and the Sub-Adviser, a better price and execution can otherwise be obtained by using a broker for the transaction.
+Pursuant to the Sub-Advisory Agreement, each Sub-Adviser, determines which securities are to be purchased and sold by the Fund and which broker-dealers are eligible to execute the Fund's portfolio transactions.
+Purchases and sales of securities in the OTC market will generally be executed directly with a "market-maker" unless, in the opinion of each Sub-Adviser, a better price and execution can otherwise be obtained by using a broker for the transaction.